 Winters have been unpredictable as of late (as I’m sure that you have noticed) and so not every plant that used to survive has made it through the rocky road of climate change.
 Before I risk losing those woody herbs to a cold winter’s night, I propagate them by cuttings and move them indoors.
 Here are some articles on how to propagate and grow herbs indoors:

 - Which Herbs to Grow Indoors (and Which Herbs NOT to Grow Indoors)

 - How to Grow Herbs Indoors (Successfully)

 You can always use herbs for crafts as well.
-The cover of my book, Garden Made, shows harvested sage and other seasonal garden cuttings like seed heads, flowers, and even garlic bulbs can be turned into a wreath.
-Here are more of the articles we have shared on Garden Therapy for preserving herbs in creative ways:
+The cover of my book, Garden Made, shows that harvested sage and other seasonal garden cuttings like seed heads, flowers, and even garlic bulbs can be turned into a wreath.
+Here are more of the articles we have shared on Garden Therapy for crafting with herbs:

-- You can dry your herbs right in the kitchen: Make a Gorgeous Culinary Herb Wreath
+- You can dry your herbs decoratively right in the kitchen: Make a Gorgeous Culinary Herb Wreath

 My herb garden is the most rewarding garden I have at home.
 I’m always looking for new ideas for preserving herbs and using them in recipes.
 Please share any of your favorite ideas in the comments.
 I will keep posting ideas as I try them as well.

 Keep up with Garden Therapy by signing up for our Newsletter.